ojalaquellueva/nsr/README.md

 5. Copy or rename example parameters file (params.example.php) to params.php to same location (inside the main application directory) and set the parameters.
 6. Prepare NSR database checklist data sources and set database parameters as described in nsr_db/README.md
 7. Build NSR database
-8. The following files is used only by the web service and may be removed:
+8. The following file is used only by the web service and may be removed:

 ```
 rm nsr_ws.php